Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Experiments

-We motivated qualitative diversity by saying that diverse solutions can be robust and allow for rapid adaptation to new tasks and changes in the environment.
-Here we validate this claim in a k-shot adaptation experiment: we train a set of QD policies on a canonical benchmark task, then test their ability to adapt to environment and agent perturbations.

-These include four kinematics and dynamics perturbations from the Real World RL suite~\citep{dulac2019challenges}, and a fifth perturbation inspired by a "motor failure" condition \citep{kumar2020one} which, every $50$ steps and starting at $T=10$, disables action-inputs for the first two joints for a fixed amount of time\footnote{While we tried to recreate a similar condition to \cite{kumar2020one}, the tasks are not directly comparable due to significant differences in the simulators that have been used as well as the termination conditions in the base task.}.
+\textbf{Closing the loop: $k$-shot adaptation.} We motivated qualitative diversity by saying that diverse solutions can be robust and allow for rapid adaptation to new tasks and changes in the environment.
+Here we validate this claim in a k-shot adaptation experiment: we train a set of diverse high quality policies on a canonical benchmark task, then test their ability to adapt to environment and agent perturbations.
+These include four kinematics and dynamics perturbations from the Real World RL suite~\citep{dulac2019challenges}, and a fifth perturbation inspired by a "motor failure" condition \citep{kumar2020one} which, every $50$ steps and starting at $T=10$, disables action-inputs for the first two joints for a fixed amount of time.
 In \cref{fig:kshot}, we present the results in the walker.walk and walker.stand domains (rows).
-Columns correspond to perturbation types and the x-axis corresponds to the magnitude of the perturbation.
+Columns correspond to perturbation types and the x-axis corresponds to the perturbation.